ποΈ Sketch

 <PRESET>β The preset id<OUTPUT>β The output path of the new file [default:.pre-commit-config.yaml]

-sketch cargo-toml
+sketch rust

-Generates a Cargo.toml file from a preset
+crateβmanifestβ Generates a newCargo.tomlfile from a preset

-Usage: sketch cargo-toml [OPTIONS] <PRESET> [OUTPUT]
+Usage: sketch rust crate [OPTIONS] <DIR>

 Arguments: